-Dissatisfied customers can absolutely destroy your business.
+Dissatisfied customers and poor customer service can absolutely destroy your business.
 So, don’t make them angry, right?
-Well if only it were that simple.
+Well if only it were that simple…

 Since we’re in the contact center industry, we know firsthand how difficult it is to maintain a consistent customer service team.
 One system that never falters is where everyone is satisfied with their jobs and do not, personal or otherwise, treat customers poorly; consistent job satisfaction equals consistent customer satisfaction.